ddella/open-smart-joystick/README.md

 ## Files

-* The directory [Joystick-Firmware](Joystick-Firmware) contains the firmware that goes into the ATmega8 on the Wireless Joystick Remote.
+* The directory [Joystick-Firmware](Joystick-Firmware) contains the firmware that goes into the ATmega8 of the Wireless Joystick Remote.
-* The directory [Receiver](Receiver) is an example of a receiver.
+* The directory [Receiver](Receiver) is an example of the code for a receiver.
 It listens for packets from the remote and act accordingly.
+* The directory [bootloader](bootloader) is an example of the code I used for the bootloader of the ATmega8 on the remote.

 ## Frames sent from remote